 Any treatment required will be on an individual patient basis, in accordance with the Guidance on the diagnosis and management of PVL-associated Staphylococcus aureus (PVL-SA) infections in England.
+This guidance is currently under review.

-Minor SSTIs do not need systemic antibiotic treatment unless the patient is immunocompromised, an infant or deteriorating clinically.
+Minor skin and soft tissue infections do not need systemic antibiotic treatment unless the patient is immunocompromised, an infant or deteriorating clinically.
 Incision and drainage is the optimal management for abscesses.